 While one can never know what the suits at MGM Entertainment have planned for the acreage that Circus Circus and Slots-A-Fun sit upon, the resort (if it survives), will see a future in which it finds itself in the direct heart of the North strip action.

-Between the newer SLS Hotel and Casino (a remodel of the old Sahara), unfinished resorts like the Fontainebleau, and soon-to-be built casino/hotels like Resorts World and the Alon, Circus Circus has the potential to be a convenient, affordable options right in the center of the action, similar to what Harrah’s is now for the center-Strip.
+Between the newer SLS Hotel and Casino, unfinished resorts like the Fontainebleau, and soon-to-be built casino/hotels like Resorts World, Circus Circus has the potential to be a convenient, affordable options right in the center of the action, similar to what Harrah’s is now for the center-Strip.

 I say “potential” because the reviews of Circus Circus on places like “Yelp” are nothing short of brutal.
 Most of the complaints center on outdated rooms, the smell of weed everywhere, and a low rent clientele and a general overall dirty, run-down feel.